 Bachelor of Science in Nursing Admission Requirements

-Admission to the University of Mount Union is on a rolling basis for all undergraduate students, with notification beginning on September 15, 2012.
-Nursing candidates are encouraged to apply for admission as early as possible as space in this program is limited.
+Admission to the University of Mount Union is on a rolling basis for all undergraduate students, with notification beginning on September 14, 2015.
+Nursing degree candidates are encouraged to apply for admission as early as possible as space in this program is limited.

 - The application review process will include, but will not be limited to, a review of all coursework taken, grades achieved in each course, overall high school grade point average, class rank and test scores as well as any recommendation or reference forms required.